dkdfirefly/adb/project_2/README.md

     Questions in the form of 'Who created X?' are supported by this section.
 X could be either the name of a book or an organization, as only these two types are supported currently.
 The Freebase MQL read API is used to find the author/founder of the subject in the question.

+    The specific fields used are:

+    - /organization/organization_founder/organization_founded for BusinessPerson type of questions
+    - /book/author/works_written for Author type of questions

+    **Note**

+    - We have grouped author and business person type of results in case both of them are present for a particular person, unlike the reference implementation.
+    - Sorting is by the name of the person in the alphabetical order.

     Function description
     ---------------------